Are you planning to visit Scotland? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Scotland.

 Power plug adapter needed in Scotland?

 In Scotland the power plugs and sockets are of type G. Check out the following pictures.
-When living in the United States of America you need a power plug adapter for sockets type G.
+When living in the United Kingdom you don't need a power plug adapter in Scotland.
+Your power plugs fit.

 Buy a power plug (travel) adapter